Dastardi/CS3500/reversi/README.md

 View contains the TextualView interface and ReversiTextualView, the implementation of the view.

 The test directory contains separate test classes for each class in the src folder.

+## CHANGES FOR PART 2:
+Task: explain what functionality was missing, and why, and how you chose to add it.

+Changes:
+- Renamed interfaces, changed which one extended which
+- Added the isMoveLegal and currentPlayerHasLegalMoves methods